-The Authority was pleased to be able to reduce its annual administrative fees to all borrowers in fiscal year 2001 by 50%.
-For the sixth consecutive year, the annual administrative fees will be reduced, while maintaining essentially a break-even operating budget.
-Although future reductions cannot be guaranteed, the Authority is pleased for now to be able to make its financing services even more affordable to the colleges and universities it serves.
-The stable volume of transactions and a respectable rate of return on Authority investments have made it possible to reduce all fees by 50 percent in Fiscal Year 2002.
+The Authority was pleased to be able to reduce its annual administrative fees to all borrowers in fiscal year 2002 by 50%.
+The growing size of recent bond issues and a tight rein on expenses have made it possible to reduce all fees in fiscal year 2003 by a record 60%.
+Starting in fiscal year 1997, the Authority's annual administrative fees have been reduced across the board, while maintaining essentially a breakeven operating budget.
+Although future reductions cannot be guaranteed, the Authority is committed to providing financing services at affordable fees to the colleges and universities.

-Beginning with Fiscal Year 1996, the Authority has acted as dissemination agent for SEC reporting on behalf of those institutions that are subject to SEC rule 15c2-12 (most public issues after June 30, 1995).
-We now provide that service to thirteen colleges and universities and the number continues to grow.
-The service is offered at no additional charge to the institutions.
+Beginning with fiscal year 1996, the Authority has acted as dissemination agent for SEC reporting on behalf of those institutions that are subject to SEC rule 15c2-12 (most public issues after June 30, 1995).
+There are now fifteen colleges and universities that are subject to the reporting and the number continues to grow.
+The service is offered as a convenience to the institutions at no additional charge.

-The annual debt financing conference was held at the Sheraton Midway Hotel in April 2001.
-For the second consecutive year, the conference was coordinated with a similar conference for business officers sponsored by the Minnesota Private College Council.
+The annual debt financing conference was held at the Sheraton Four Points Hotel in April, 2002.
+The conference was again coordinated with a similar conference for business officers sponsored by the Minnesota Private College Council.
 The attendees were able to take advantage of convenient access to both sessions in one location.
 The annual debt conference provides a chance for Authority clients, members and finance professionals to share information on higher education capital financings.
+This year, the conference focused on the interplay between tax-exempt bonds and private gifts as sources of funds for capital projects and repayment of debt.

 The Authority continues to review its policies and procedures in an ongoing attempt to most effectively provide financing assistance to Minnesota's nonprofit colleges and universities.
 It is through the concerted efforts of the borrowers, the Authority's advisors, staff and members, as well as public finance professionals, that tax exempt financing continues to be a vital tool for higher education.
-We will work with all these groups to continue providing affordable financing to the private colleges and universities and, ultimately to their students.
+The Authority will work with all these groups to continue providing affordable financing to the private colleges and universities and, ultimately to their students.